-Revenue from leases -This revenue source is generated from agreements and leases that the Authority has with its tenant business partners including Island View Casino Resort.
-Since implementation of the GASB 87 Standard, the MSPA, as lessor, will begin to recognize monthly interest revenue for each operating lease that we have with our tenants, since operating leases are now considered to be financing transactions.
-It should be noted that the interest revenue component of each payment will be recognized as non-operating revenue.
-Prior to implementation, the total amount of each lease payment was recorded as operating revenues only, and upon implementation, the interest portion will be recorded as non-operating revenue.
+Revenue from leases-This source of revenue is generated from leases and agreements that the Authority has with its tenants and business partners, which includes Island View Casino Resort.
+Due to the implementation of GASB Statement No. 87, which classifies operating leases as financing transactions, the MSPA, as Lessor, recognizes monthly interest income for each lease with our tenants.
+It should be noted that prior to GASB 87, the total amount of each lease payment was recorded as Operating Revenue only, but now the interest components are recorded as Non-Operating Revenue.
+This revenue reclassification will impact the Authority's Gains or Losses from Operations.